morgoe/yogaruka/about.md

 ---

 <section id="studio">
-	{% include carousel.html tile1_image="/assets/images/about/outside.jpg" tile1_caption="Sydney’s first sustainable yoga studio, located in an old church." tile2_image="/assets/images/about/inside.jpg"  tile2_caption="Our sanctuary is the first studio to date in Australia to be fully ecological." tile3_image="/assets/images/about/props.jpg" tile3_caption="YogaRuka is meant to be as much your practice space as it is ours." %}
+	{% include carousel.html carousel_mobile=true tile1_image="/assets/images/about/outside.jpg" tile1_caption="Sydney’s first sustainable yoga studio, located in an old church." tile2_image="/assets/images/about/inside.jpg"  tile2_caption="Our sanctuary is the first studio to date in Australia to be fully ecological." tile3_image="/assets/images/about/props.jpg" tile3_caption="YogaRuka is meant to be as much your practice space as it is ours." %}
 </section>

 <section>